simp/pupmod-simp-simp_nfs/REFERENCE.md

 The TLS ciphers that should be used for the connection to LDAP

-* Presently only affects EL6 systems
+* This option was documented as only affectnig EL6 systems; it may be deprecated in the future

 Default value: `simplib::lookup('simp_options::openssl::cipher_suite', { 'default_value' => ['DEFAULT','!MEDIUM'] })`